GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * Are safety related design principles) followed e.g. segregation of monitors or independence or redundant elements?
 * How are error states handled?
+* How does a system function interact with its environment?

+  ***Rationale:  (Environment interaction) In my role, I need to perform the integration of the system into its deployment environment.***
 * How does the elements of the test environment interact with each other?
 * How does the system or a system element interact with the test environment?
 * What additional information the system or a system element needs to generate to enable testing?